 Easy Ways to Detect Air Leaks

-Doing everything you can to keep your home’s energy efficiency levels high is a given.
-When you ensure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
+Doing everything you can to keep your home’s energy efficiency levels high is a no brainer.
+When you make sure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
 Air leaks around your home are one of many ways your home may be losing efficiency.

-A large number of leaks are from drafts coming through your windows or doors.
-These air leaks are relatively easy to find, but air leakage can also originate in less obvious spaces around your home.
-Use the suggestions below to complete your own energy assessment.
+The most common leaks are from drafts coming through your windows or doors.
+These air leaks are relatively easy to spot, but air leakage can also come from less obvious spaces around your home.
+Review the suggestions below to conduct your own energy assessment.

 Inside your home

 First, you’ll want to look around your windows and doors.
-If they rattle or you can see light coming in around the frame, they’re leaking and probably wasting energy and money, as well.
-Seal them with caulk or weather-stripping to take care of the leak.
+If they rattle or you can see light through spaces between the door and the frame, they’re leaking and probably wasting energy and money, as well.
+Seal them with caulk or weather-stripping to eliminate the leak.

 - Electrical outlets and light switches